Matt533/MovieVerse-App/README.md

 - npm run dev
 - ctrl + click -> http://localhost:3000

+- Application is deployed on netlify.
+Link is in the description!
 -- Note --
 To use the TMDB API, you will need to register and log in.
 After that you need to get your own API_KEY.
 Afer getting your api_key put it into the api.js file where it says "your_api_key";